Politics of Lincolnshire

 Lincolnshire is a ceremonial county in England, United Kingdom.
 The ceremonial county is a combination of the non-metropolitan county of Lincolnshire and two unitary authority areas in the north.
-The non-metropolitan county is governed by the Lincolnshire County Council, which is Conservative controlled, and further divided into seven district councils.
+The non-metropolitan county is governed by the Lincolnshire County Council, which is Reform and Conservative controlled, and further divided into seven district councils.

 Two further districts - North East Lincolnshire and North Lincolnshire - are unitary authorities because they were previously districts of the controversial Humberside county from 1974.
 In 1996, Humberside was abolished along with its county council.
 However some services in those districts are still shared with the East Riding of Yorkshire ceremonial county, rather than the rest Lincolnshire.

 Lincolnshire is represented by 11 Members of Parliament (MPs).
 As of the 2019 general election, all 11 constituencies are represented by the Conservative Party.

 UK Parliament

 Lincolnshire is represented by 11 Members of Parliament (MPs).
 As of the 2019 general election, all 11 constituencies are represented by the Conservative Party.